Aenteas/MCTS/README.md

 * Can be customized for memory requirements
 * No heap allocation is needed during the search phase
 * Hash independent node replacement
+* A good fit for tree parallelization: Virtual loss does not save us from data race when intermittent nodes are potentially being overwritten.
+Since only the leaf nodes are recycled it is not a problem.

 Updating the node order when the budget is not exceeded: